chinu4104/api-docker/README.md

-# Postman api testing using docker
+# Postman-API test automation using docker

 ## To clone this project